 Say goodbye to the stark white kitchens of the past and hello to the mix of colors that define the kitchen trends of the present.
 According to Yelp's home expert, interior designer Lauren Makk, "a two-toned kitchen is a really easy way to create instant interest."
-While the look has been around for a few years, it's clear that this dynamic trend is here to stay.
-It involves playing with different color variations, usually when it comes to the upper and lower cabinets in your kitchen.
+While the look has been around for a few years, it's clear that two-toned kitchen cabinets are a stylish, dynamic trend that's here to stay.
+It involves playing with different variations to paint your kitchen cabinets two different colors, usually by contrasting the upper and lower cabinets.

-A frequent iteration of the look includes a darker color for the lower cabinets and a lighter shade for shelves that sit higher up.
+A frequent iteration of the look includes a darker color for the lower cabinets and a lighter shade for higher shelves.
 Think white cabinets above the sink paired with shades of blue, black, or brown below.
 However, there are no set rules for which color combinations or design elements work best.

-If you're feeling experimental, try color-blocking one wall of cabinets from another instead of contrasting upper and lower cabinetry or play with varying shades of the same color.
+If you're feeling experimental, try color-blocking one whole wall of both upper and lower cabinets or play with varying shades of the same color for a mesmerizing monochrome.

-Trade in restrained color schemes like white on white for bold contrasts of black and gray, variations of green and blue, and combinations of tan and white.
+Trade restrained color schemes like white-on-white for bold contrasts of black and gray, variations of green and blue, and combinations of tan and white.
+Even a small kitchen can have two-toned cabinets for a striking statement.
 "Whether your home is a chic cottage or a modern mansion, this trend can easily be implemented into any good design or style," Makk says.
-Grab some paint swatches, a few brushes, and an old T-shirt and start designing.
+Grab some paint swatches, a few brushes, and an old T-shirt to start designing.

-Here are 16 two-toned kitchen cabinets to inspire your next showstopping interior design project.
+Here are 30 two-toned kitchen cabinets to inspire your next show-stopping interior design project.